-Don Pendleton was widely known for his “The Executioner: Mack Bolan” series of thirty-eight original novels.
+Don Pendleton was widely known for his “The Executioner: Mack Bolan” series of thirty-seven original novels.
 The first book in the action/adventure series, “War Against the Mafia,” was published in 1969.
 Don wrote more than a hundred and twenty-five books in his long career and his more recent novels, published after 1985, include the “Joe Copp, Private Eye” mystery series and the “Ashton Ford, Psychic Detective” series.
 Don died in 1995.

 Don and Linda, adapted and scripted Don’s first “Executioner” novel, “War Against the Mafia,” to Comic graphic novel format, art work by Sandu Florea, which was published in 1992.
 Following Don’s death, Linda adapted and scripted the second “Executioner” novel, “Death Squad,” published in 1996 as a B/W, 128 page graphic Comic by Vivid Comics with art work by artist, Sandu Florea.

 In December of 2014, the original Don Pendleton Executioner Series was published by Open Road Media as ebooks.
 Open Road recently have published the first three books of the Executioner in print.
 A Mack Bolan film has been optioned several times over the years, but has yet to make it the screen.
 In January 2020, the first five of the Executioner were licensed to Tantor Audio books, and should be ready by summer of 2020.